darkin100/i-am-committed/src/config/prompts.md

 ## System Prompt

-Generate a commit message following the Conventional Commits specification.
+Generate a git commit message following the Conventional Commits specification.
 Use one of these types: feat, fix, chore, docs, style, refactor, perf, test, build, ci, revert.
 Include a scope in parentheses if relevant.
 Example format: type(scope): description

-[optional body]
+DO NOT provide any advice in the commit message.
+Only account for the changes made.

 ## User Prompt